oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_functions_function_actions_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Indicates whether the functions platform should execute the request directly and return the result (&#x27;sync&#x27;) or whether the platform should enqueue the request for later processing and acknowledge that it has been processed (&#x27;detached&#x27;).</div>
+                                            <div>Indicates whether Oracle Functions should execute the request and return the result (&#x27;sync&#x27;) of the execution, or whether Oracle Functions should return as soon as processing has begun (&#x27;detached&#x27;) and leave result handling to the function.</div>
                                                         </td>
             </tr>
                                 <tr>